The glassy random laser: replica symmetry breaking in the intensity fluctuations of emission spectra

-Light amplification and propagation through random media attracted much attention in recent years, with present-day applications to, e.g., speckle-free imaging and biomedical diagnostics \cite{Redding12b}, chip-based spectrometers \cite{Redding12, Redding13, Redding13b}, laser paints \cite{John96} and cryptography \cite{Horstmeyer13}.
-Whatever the amplifying medium, ordered or random, closed or open, two are the basic ingredients to produce laser in any optically active system: \emph{optical amplification} and \emph{feedback}.
-In closed cavities cold modes straightforwardly depend on the cavity geometry.
-In cavity-less random media some kind of cold cavity modes can, in principle, be established, by spontaneous emission.
-Indeed, amplified {\em spontaneous} emission (ASE) can occur even in systems without any optical cavity, whose fluorescence spectrum is simply determined by the gain curve of the active medium \cite{letokhov1968generation, Markushev86, gouedard1993generation}.
-When the multiple-scattering feedback process is strong the ASE effect, if present, becomes subdominant and {\em stimulated} emission in the random medium is established, yielding a \emph{Random Laser} (RL) \cite{RL_def_96}.
-The presence of feedback is associated to the existence of well-defined long-lived localized modes, characterized by a definite frequency and a spatial pattern of the electromagnetic field inside the material.
-Modes are expressed as {\em slow amplitude} contributions to the electromagnetic field expansion in terms of normal mode eigenvectors.
-The complex amplitudes of these slow modes turn out to be the fundamental degree of freedom in the statistical mechanical modeling of interacting modes \cite{Antenucci14a,Antenucci14c}, while the irregularity of their spatial profiles results into \emph{quenched} disordered couplings.
+{\sffamily \bfseries Introduction} \\ Light amplification and propagation through random media have attracted much attention in recent years, with present-day applications to, e.g., speckle-free imaging and biomedical diagnostics \cite{RedChoCao12}, chip-based spectrometers \cite{RedCao12,RedPopCao13,Redetal13}, laser paints \cite{JohPan96} and cryptography \cite{Horetal13}.
+Whatever the amplifying medium, ordered or random, in a closed or in an open cavity, two are the basic ingredients to produce laser in any optically active system: \emph{amplification} and \emph{feedback}.
+In closed cavities the electromagnetic modes straightforwardly depend on the cavity geometry.
+In cavity-less random media, instead, some kind of modes are established by spontaneous emission and are localized in closed photonic trajectories by means of multiple scattering.
+Indeed, the phenomenon of {\em amplified spontaneous emission} (ASE) can occur even in systems without any optical cavity, whose fluorescence spectrum is simply determined by the gain curve of the active medium \cite{Ambetal67,Ambetal67b,Ambetal68,Letokhov68,MarZolBri86,Gouetal93}.
+When, because of an external pumping, the multiple-scattering feedback process becomes strong, amplification by {\em stimulated} emission is established in the random medium and we have a \emph{Random Laser} (RL) \cite{WieLag96}.
+The feedback is, here, associated to the existence of well-defined long-lived localized modes, characterized by a definite frequency and a spatial pattern of the electromagnetic field inside the material.
+Modes are expressed as {\em slow amplitude} contributions to the electromagnetic field expansion in terms of spatial mode eigenvectors $\bm E_k(\bm r)$:

+The complex amplitudes $a_k(t)$ of these slow modes turn out to be the fundamental degree of freedom in the statistical mechanical modeling of interacting modes \cite{Antetal14,AntCriLeu14c}, while the irregularity of their spatial profiles results into \emph{quenched} disordered mode interactions.
+By quenched we mean that the interaction strengths are time independent \cite{Parisi06}, as it occurs, in practice, when they change on time-scales much longer then the typical amplification time-scales, possibly longer than the RL lifetime itself.